siunam321/CTF-Writeups/HackTheBox/Pandora/README.md

 ## Service Enumeration

-As usual, scan the machine for open ports via `rustscan`!
+As usual, scan the machine for open ports via `rustscan` and `nmap`!

 **Rustscan:**
 ```shell